-The third approach to measuring the TFP index at a higher level of aggregation is to apply direct aggregation to industry level estimates.
+The third approach to measuring the TFP index at an aggregate level is to apply direct aggregation to industry level estimates.
 This maintains the industry level production accounts as the fundamental building block and begins with industry level sources of growth.
 Of the three approaches described here, this is the least restrictive in terms of the assumptions involved.
 The following equation expresses the relationship between aggregate value added growth and the growth in capital and labour inputs and TFP in individual industries: